Rethinking Pinktober: Are We More Aware of “Breast Cancer Awareness” Than the Disease Itself?

 Oh, silly me.
 I should have known.

-Stay tuned next week!
-I’ll be taking a closer look at some of these carcinogenic pink ribbon products, as well as examining some of the larger cultural issues that “pink ribbon culture” brings up.
+In Part II of this “Rethink Pink” series, I take a closer look at some of these carcinogenic pink ribbon products, as well as examining some of the larger cultural issues that “pink ribbon culture” brings up:

 What do YOU think of Breast Cancer Awareness Month?
 Do you agree that awareness campaigns should focus more on prevention?